-Few procedures documented for communicating the initial DS records to the parent
+No established procedure exists for communicating DS records to the parent

 - -SSL upload ?

 - -PGP/GPG signed mail ?

 - -EPP extension (RFC4310)?

 - Remember, this should happen automatically and reliably

 - Redelegation or change of registrant when the zone is signed

 - -Share the key during the transition ?

 - -Turn off DNSSEC for the time ?

-- What if the original administrator is not cooperative ?
+- -What if the original administrator is not cooperative ?

-Policy issues